wuzhuobin/EasyCMake/README.md

 1. Moving the previous legacy EasyCMake to LegacyV1.0 folder.
 2. Removing CMake related install things.
 Install related script was extracted to cmake/TargetInstall.cmake and only export things when it is needed.
 User can copy it if needed.
 3. Removing dependency of FindQtCoreQtWidget.cmake from TargetQtTest.cmake.
 Now TargetQtTest.cmake can find its own QtCore instead.
-4. Using another syntax of target_link_libraries, with possible to define `PUBLIC INTERFACE PRIVATE` of Target and Dependents.
+4. Using another syntax of target_link_librariesTarget and its Dependents.